Xianith/ScavCo/README.md

 -Api pull from multiple discords that have trade channels and post them on site (maybe have the login post there as well eventually)

 -News page with latest patch notes

+-Maps that are clean but have styling per user (shareable styles) similar to DayZ maps and the sorts